xigxog/examples/go/hello-world/README.md

 fox publish deployment-a --wait 5m
 ```

-Now you can test the KubeFox app.
+You can now try testing the KubeFox app.
 To keep things simple you'll again port
 forward, but this time you'll connect to the KubeFox broker with some help from
 `fox`.
 Open up a new terminal and run the following to start the port forward.
 This will open the port `8082` on your workstation which will forward requests